Problem:-

 For each line, print the content enclosed within valid tags.

-If a line contains multiple instances of valid content, print out each instance of valid content on a new line; if no valid content is found, print None.
+If a line contains multiple instances of valid content, print out each instance of valid content on a new line; if no valid content is found, print

 Sample Input